Fourier-based Inversion of Partial X-ray Transforms in n Dimensions: Introduction

+The theoretical framework developed in this article culminates in two major results.
+These results are given formally as the two theorems in \S\ref{sec:statement_of_results}.
+In \S\ref{sec:examples}, we demonstrate how the theorems may be applied to produce exact inversion methods, e.g. for the cylindrical and spherical scanning trajectories in cone-beam tomography.
+Finally, the theorems are proven in \S\ref{sec:proofs}.

+Let us now provide a brief overview of how the theorems are derived.
+First, suppose we define an inner product $\langle \cdot , \cdot \rangle$ on the space of possible measurement vectors, i.e. the space of which $m$ is a member.
+We define our left-inverse $A^{-L}$ as that operator which minimises an error metric dependent on $\langle \cdot , \cdot \rangle$ viz.

-The right-hand side is known more widely in generic linear algebra terms as the Moore-Penrose left pseudoinverse of $A$ (e.g. see \cite{ben2006generalized}).
-It depends on the choice of inner product.\footnote{The choice of inner product affects the value of $A^\dag$, which in turn affects the value of $A^{-L}$.} The operator $A^\dag$ is often called the \emph{backprojection operator}.
-It deposits measurement data back into the volume.
+The solution, which is proven in lemma~\ref{lem:min_norm}, is $A^{-L} = (A^\dag A)^{-1} A^\dag$.
+This operator is known more widely in generic linear algebra terms as the Moore-Penrose left pseudoinverse of $A$ (e.g. see \cite{ben2006generalized}).
+It depends on the choice of inner product, because the inner product defines the adjoint operator $A^\dag$.
+This adjoint is often called the \emph{backprojection operator}.